Skip to main content

 For women in perimenopause, fluctuating and declining levels of estrogen and progesterone create a different but equally impactful scenario.
 Estrogen is a key regulator of cellular health, influencing everything from collagen synthesis in the skin to neurotransmitter function in the brain.

-As estrogen levels decline, the can become less receptive to peptides aimed at tissue repair or cognitive function.
+As estrogen levels decline, the cellular environment can become less receptive to peptides aimed at tissue repair or cognitive function.
 For instance, the peptide PT-141, used for sexual health, relies on central nervous system receptors.
 The overall hormonal milieu, including estrogen levels, can influence the sensitivity and function of these neural pathways.
 Optimizing foundational hormones, sometimes with low-dose testosterone or progesterone support, can create a more favorable environment for such targeted peptides to work effectively.

 Optimizing foundational sex hormones is often a prerequisite for unlocking the full potential of targeted peptide therapies.